Connections

 Section titled “Configure connection properties”Each connection includes:

-- Connection type — What kind of system this is: SQL Server, Snowflake, PostgreSQL, or others.
+- Connection type: what kind of system this is, such as SQL Server, Snowflake, or PostgreSQL.

 .).